JurJean/SprayPersistenceBundle/README.md

         }
     }

-This works fine, but when your application grows larger you might need to find published entities before a specific date:
+When your application grows larger you might need to find published entities before a specific date:

     class MyRepository extends Repository
     {